 Contrary to what other people may have told you, I believe it is totally OK to make a mistake or two when you are young.
 The important thing is that you learn from your mistakes.
 Start saving today and take advantage the power of compound interest.
 Your future self will thank you.

-Dear readers, do you have any tips for millennials?
+Dear readers, do you have any financial tips for millennials?